Sickness benefit in general

 - are treated, at the expense of the health insurer, in a hospital, a preventive care or rehabilitation center.

-Duration and benefit amount
+Duration and amount of sickness benefit

-The sickness benefit amount is 70% of the regular gross remuneration that is subject to contributions, but not more than 90% of the most recent net salary.
-Regular one-off payments such as Christmas or vacation bonuses are also taken into account.
-The sickness benefit itself is limited to a maximum of €128.63 per day (2025 value).
+The amount of sickness benefit is 70% of the regular gross salary subject to social security contributions, but no more than 90% of the last net salary.
+Regular one-off payments such as Christmas bonuses and vacation allowances are also taken into account.
+The sickness benefit itself is capped at a maximum amount of €135.63 per day (value in 2026).

 Create EEL notification 01 for sickness benefits